 Upon return to class, students shall be granted one (1) class day to make up each day of class work missed.
 No penalty shall be assessed against work made up for absences.
 It is up to the student, on the day of return, to make arrangements to see that the work is made up.
+It is the responsibility of both the student and parents to know the procedures of the teacher to ensure that the work is turned in within the appropriate timeframe, so the student receives full credit.
 In cases of extended absence, arrangements for make-up work should be made with the teacher.